DevExpress/DevExtreme.AspNet.Data/docs/client-side-with-jquery.md

 ### Methods and Events

-Refer to the `CustomStore` [methods](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Methods/) and [events](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Events/).
+Refer to the `CustomStore` [methods](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Methods/) and [events](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Events/) for a list of available methods and events.

 ### Example